MustaphaMiah/Revision-/NOTES.md

   "friends": ["everything!"]
 };
 ```
+### Add New Properties to a JavaScript Object

 Since he's a particularly happy dog, let's change his name to "Happy Camper".
 Here's how we update his object's name property: ourDog.name = "Happy Camper"; or ourDog["name"] = "Happy Camper"; Now when we evaluate ourDog.name, instead of getting "Camper", we'll get his new name, "Happy Camper".

+You can add new properties to existing JavaScript objects the same way you would modify them.

+Here's how we would add a "bark" property to ourDog:

+ourDog.bark = "bow-wow";

+or

+ourDog["bark"] = "bow-wow";

+Now when we evaluate ourDog.bark, we'll get his bark, "bow-wow".